 These interim condensed consolidated financial statements of the Company and its subsidiaries are unaudited.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) and disclosures necessary for a fair presentation of these interim condensed consolidated financial statements have been included.
 The results reported in the unaudited condensed consolidated financial statements have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission and do not include all information and footnotes necessary for a complete presentation of financial statements in conformity with accounting principles generally accepted in the United States ("U.S. GAAP").
-The Company's unaudited condensed consolidated financial statements in the united states ("U.S. GAAP").
-The Company's unaudited condensed consolidated financial statements in the United States ("U.S. GAAP").
+The Company's unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiaries.
+All significant intercompany accounts and transactions have been eliminated in consolidation.